Updated July 5, 2023

 - JSP Creates JavaBean Object.

-- JavaBeans process request using necessary data from database if required.
+- JavaBeans process request using necessary data from the database if required.

-- The response is sent back to the client.
+- The server sends the response back to the client.

 Working of Architecture #2

 In this architecture, Servlet plays an important role.
-Servlet acts as a controller.
+The servlet acts as a controller.

 - Servlet processes the request sent by the client.

-- Servlet is responsible for creating a bean object and calls a specific JSP page.
+- The servlet creates a bean object and calls a specific JSP page.